directus/directus/.changeset/swift-buses-live.md

 '@directus/app': patch
 ---

-Ensured that the system default language is used as the default language when creating a new custom translation via the system-input-translated-string interface
+Ensured the user / project language is used as default value when creating a new custom translation via translation dropdown interface